iansinnott/webpack-base-project/README.md

 ## Loaders

-Now we have a working webpack configuration that is bundling our modules into one JS file that can be cansumed by browsers... but can it _really_?
+Now we have a working Webpack configuration that is bundling our modules into one JS file that can be cansumed by browsers... but can it _really_?

 Take a look at our add functon from above: